Ising formulations of many NP problems: Covering and Packing Problems

 \subsection{Exact Cover}

-The exact cover problem goes as follows: consider a set $U = \lbrace 1,\ldots, n\rbrace$, and subsets $V_i \subseteq U$ such that The question is: is there a subset of $\lbrace V_i\rbrace$, called $R$, such that the elements of $R$ are disjoint sets, and the union of the elements of $R$ is $U$?
-This problem was solved in \cite{choi2010} but for simplicity, we repeat it here.

-We write this problem as an Ising model as follows.
-Let us denote a spin variable $s_i$ and binary variable $x_i$ for each subset $V_i$.
-The Hamiltonian we use is $H=H_A+H_B$, where $H_A=0$ precisely when every element is included exactly one time, which implies that the unions are disjoint.
+The exact cover problem goes as follows: consider a set $U = \lbrace 1,\ldots, n\rbrace$, and subsets $V_i \subseteq U$ $(i=1,\ldots, N$) such that The question is: is there a subset of the set of sets $\lbrace V_i\rbrace$, called $R$, such that the elements of $R$ are disjoint sets, and the union of the elements of $R$ is $U$?
+This problem was described in \cite{choi2010} but for simplicity, we repeat it here.
+This decision problem is NP-complete \cite{karp}.
+The Hamiltonian we use is In the above Hamiltonian $\alpha$ denotes the elements of $U$, while $i$ denotes the subsets $V_i$. $H_A=0$ precisely when every element is included exactly one time, which implies that the unions are disjoint.
 The existence of a ground state of energy $H=0$ corresponds to the existence of a solution to the exact cover problem.
+If this ground state is degenerate, there are multiple solutions. $N$ spins are required.

-It is also straightforward to extend this, and find the \emph{smallest} exact cover.
-This is done by simply adding a second energy scale $B\ll A$: The ground state of this model will be $nB$, where $n$ is the smallest number of subsets required.
+It is also straightforward to extend this, and find the \emph{smallest} exact cover (this makes the problem NP-hard).
+This is done by simply adding a second energy scale: $H=H_A+H_B$, with $H_A$ given above, and The ground state of this model will be $mB$, where $m$ is the smallest number of subsets required.
+To find the ratio $A/B$ required to encode the correct problem, we note that the worst case scenario is that there are a very small number of subsets with a single common element, whose union is $U$.
+To ensure this does not happen, one can set $A>nB$.\footnote{The example where $V=\lbrace\lbrace 1,2\rbrace,\lbrace3\rbrace,\ldots,\lbrace n\rbrace, \lbrace 2,\ldots,n\rbrace\rbrace$ shows that to leading order in $n$, this bound is optimal.}